 If you're aged between 16 and 65 and caring for 35 hours a week or more, you may be able to claim carer's allowance.

 Where can I find emotional support?

-Carers Centres can offer ongoing emotional support and advice.
+There are carers' centres in most areas and these can offer ongoing emotional support and advice.
 Staff will explain your options to you.

 The centres also run groups for carers who want to meet other people in the same situation.
-They'll organise activities and social events for carers who say they often feel isolated.
+They'll organise activities and social events for carers, who say they often feel isolated.
 The support and friendship of other carers can be important in helping you to cope in your caring role.